in28minutes/in28minutes.github.io/_posts/2017-12-24-spring-interview-questions-top20.md

 ### Q :  Where should we place our static (css, js, html) resources in a Spring MVC application?

-For the Java script, I would have separate java script files and include them into your jsp.
+For the Java script, I would have separate Java script files and include them into your jsp.

 Here's a small discussion where static files should be located:
 - https://stackoverflow.com/questions/7836930/where-do-css-and-javascript-files-go-in-a-maven-web-app-project